“Christopher Campbell not only makes his own extremely unique music but he also helps make music by lots of other composers happen.” —NewMusicBox

 email: firstname.lastname@example.org, email@example.com

-In August 2013 Campbell will release “Schooldays Over” with Grant Cutler.
+In August 2013 Campbell released “Schooldays Over” with Grant Cutler.

-His album “Things You Already Know”, a collaboration with musical friends including bands Zoo Animal, Aaron and the Sea and members of the St. Paul Chamber and Minnesota Orchestras, will be released Jan.
-2014
+His album “Things You Already Know”, a collaboration with musical friends including bands Zoo Animal, Aaron and the Sea and members of the St. Paul Chamber and Minnesota Orchestras, was released Jan.
+2014.